MatteV02/qbittorrent-over-vpn-container/README.md

    - `/root/vpn-config`: This folder must contain:
      - An `.ovpn` configuration file for your VPN.
      - A `.txt` file with your VPN credentials (username on the first line, password on the second).

-4. After starting the container, check the logs for the qBittorrent WebUI address and the port for incoming torrent connections:
+4. After starting the container, an automated routine asks the VPN server to forward a port through `natpmpc` then the received port is shown in the container logs:
    ```bash
    docker logs <container_name>
    ```
 5. Access the qBittorrent WebUI using the provided address.
 The default login credentials are:
    - **Username**: `admin`
    - **Password**: `adminadmin`
    **⚠️ Important:** Change the password after your first login.

-6. You can change the qBittorrent port from the "Settings" panel in the WebUI.
+6. The qBittorrent port should be up to date with the output of Docker logs.
+Check it from the "Settings" panel in the WebUI.

 ---